dnolter959/autodiff/docs/documentation.md

 python3 driver_script.py
 ```

-**Imports**
+### Imports
 ```python
 import numpy as np
 from autodiff.auto_diff import AutoDiff from autodiff.utils.auto_diff_math import *
 ```

-**Functions and Arguments**
+### Functions and Arguments

 Below we discuss usage of the interface functions included in `AutoDiff`.
-For detailed documentation and a list of supported operations and mathematical functions, please see our [sphinx documentation](./sphinx_documentation/_build/html/index.html).
+For detailed documentation and a list of supported operations and mathematical functions, please see our TODO [sphinx documentation](./sphinx_documentation/_build/html/index.html).

 A function callable or list of callables is all that's needed to initiate an AutoDiff object.
 For example, here we initiate an AutoDiff object `ad` containing the vector function $\mathbf{f} = [f_1, f_2]^T$